Workers' Compensation Appeals

 In the Commonwealth of Massachusetts, the workers’ compensation appeals process begins in an informal manner and continues to become more complex, depending on how the appeal progresses.
 In the later stages of the workers’ compensation appeals process, it will be extremely difficult for an unrepresented injured worker to even participate in the process, let alone receive a benefits award.
 Thus, the Executive Office for Labor and Workforce Development (EOWLD) and the Department of Industrial Accidents (DIA) for the Commonwealth of Massachusetts strenuously recommends an employee seek legal representation as early in process as possible to aid with the complex requirements and maximize the chance for obtaining an appropriate benefits award.

-As the work injury attorneys at the Law Offices of Jeffery S. Glassman, LLC can explain, the process technically begins when your employer denies your initial claim.
+As the legal team at the Law Offices of Jeffery S. Glassman, LLC can explain, the process technically begins when your employer denies your initial claim.
 By employer we also mean your employer’s workers’ compensation insurance company, as is often the case.

 When an insurer denies your claim for benefits, you must file a benefits claim package with DIA.
 You must include medical documents that support your claim.
 Within a few weeks of receiving your on-the-job injury claim package, DIA will schedule a conciliation process that starts with an informal meeting.
 At this meeting, your experienced workers’ compensation attorney will negotiate a settlement with the insurance company in the presence of a conciliator provided by DIA.
 If you are unable to reach an agreement during the meeting, a formal conference will be scheduled.